abstract-open-solutions/abstract.recipe.jenkinsdeploy/abstract/recipe/jenkinsdeploy/README.txt

     Default to False.
 Specify if an existing `jobname` job in Jenkins must be replaced.

 repository
-    The repositoruy Jenkins will use to fetch the buildout
+    The GIT repository Jenkins will use to fetch the buildout

 timing
     The timing of the build, in the crontab format.
 Default: */45 * * * * (every 45 minutes)

 email
-    Email if the user for Jenkins email notification
+    Email of the user for Jenkins email notification

 Example usage
 =============